-The University of Iowa strives to create a respectful, safe, and non-threatening environment for its students, faculty, staff, and lawful visitors.
-The policy on Sexual Misconduct Involving Students sets forth resources available to students, describes prohibited conduct, and establishes procedures for responding to sexual misconduct incidents.
-Sexual misconduct is a broad term encompassing any unwelcome behavior of a sexual nature that is committed without consent or by force, intimidation, threats, coercion, or manipulation.
-The term includes sexual assault, sexual harassment, sexual exploitation, and sexual intimidation
+The University of Iowa strives to create a respectful, safe, and welcoming environment for students, faculty, staff, and visitors.
+The Interim Policy on Sexual Harassment and Sexual Misconduct (“Interim Policy”) sets forth resources available to students, describes prohibited conduct, and establishes procedures for responding to sexual harassment, sexual misconduct, and related retaliation.

-When a student is found responsible for sexual assault, one form of prohibited sexual misconduct, the following sanctioning guidelines will be utilized.
-In all cases the sanctions assigned to a student found responsible will depend on the full context in which the offense takes place.
-The Dean of Students is expected to use judgment in applying sanctioning guidelines.
+When a student is found responsible for sexual assault, the following guidelines will be utilized by the Sanctioning Administrator, which in student cases is typically the Director of Student Accountability.
+In all cases, the sanctions assigned to a student found responsible will depend on the full context in which the offense takes place.
+The Sanctioning Administrator is expected to use judgment in applying these sanctioning guidelines.

 Sexual Assault Sanctioning

-Sexual assault is one form of sexual misconduct.
-Students who commit sexual assault, as defined in the university policy on Sexual Misconduct Involving Students will experience serious repercussions.
+Students who are found responsible for committing sexual assault as defined in the Interim Policy on Sexual Harassment and Sexual Misconduct will experience serious repercussions.

-Sanctions for non-consensual sexual intercourse will normally range from multi-semester suspension to expulsion from the university, with expulsion being the most likely sanction.
+Sanctions for rape, statutory rape, and incest will normally range from multi-semester suspension to expulsion from the university, with expulsion being the most likely sanction.

-Sanctions for attempted non-consensual sexual intercourse will normally range from probation to expulsion.
+Sanctions for attempted rape, attempted statutory rape, and attempted incest will normally range from probation to expulsion.

-Sanctions for non-consensual sexual touching will normally range from probation to expulsion from the university.
+Sanctions for fondling or attempted fondling will normally range from probation to expulsion from the university.

 Depending on the specifics of the incident, more or less severe sanctions may be imposed.
 In determining the appropriate discipline, the University will also consider the following factors: